OmixVisualization/qtjambi/www/Characteristics-of-QtJambi.md

 `java.lang.String`.
 Also in many cases `const char*` is used as Java String.

-The class `io.qt.core.QString` provides static methods corresponding to `QString` C++ methods not vailable in Java strings, e.g.
-`QString.split(String string, QRegularExpression sep)` splitting a string according to a regular expression.
+The java class `io.qt.core.QString` represents the mutable string type `QString`.
+However, this class is only available to provide data conversion and formatting features of `QString`.
+In nearly all cases you have to call `toString()` to use `QString` as string method parameter.

 ### Enums and Flags